On this Day, in 1943: Polish ballerina Franceska Mann died at Auschwitz - Kafkadesk

-On October 23, 1943, Polish Jewish ballerina Franceska Mann was killed at the Auschwitz concentration camp after initiating an uprising among female Jewish prisoners and killing the SS officer, Josef Schillinger.
+On October 23, 1943, Polish Jewish ballerina Franceska Mann died at the Auschwitz concentration camp after initiating an uprising among female Jewish prisoners and killing the SS officer, Josef Schillinger.

 A young dancer residing in Warsaw before the Second World War, Franceska Mann was considered one of the most beautiful and promising dancers of her generation in Poland.
 After the outbreak of the war, Mann started working as a performer at the Melody Palace nightclub in Warsaw,